 A Road Trip to Remember

 Welcome to the first leg of our South Island New Zealand explorations.
 It’s been an adventure and we have seen some fantastic scenery – cool rock formations and craggy wild coastlines aplenty.
-Throw in some great walks, an abundance of seals, a penguin or two, a kea and some quirky New Zealandisms (just as we had hoped) and it’s been sweet as.
-So, join us on a whistle stop tour!
+Throw in some great walks, an abundance of seals, a penguin or two, a kea and some quirky New Zealandisms (just as we had hoped) and as the kiwis say ‘it’s been as sweet as’.
+So, join us on a whistle stop tour – part one of our wonderful South Island New Zealand Road Trip!

 A Night in Picton